consbio/seedlot-selection-tool/docs/setup/add-data.rst

     |   +-- west2_rcp45_2025Y_bFFP.nc
     |   +-- west2_rcp45_2025Y_CMD.nc

-Once all the data is in place, you can run the following command to create services for the region elevation and all climate variables:
+Run the following command to import the region elevation and all climate variables:

 .. code-block:: text

-    $ python manage.py populate_services <region>
+    $ python source/manage.py populate_climate_data <region>

 The command will assume the variables: ``'MAT', 'MWMT', 'MCMT', 'TD', 'MAP', 'MSP', 'AHM', 'SHM', 'DD_0', 'DD5', 'FFP', 'PAS', 'EMT', 'EXT', 'Eref', 'CMD'`` and the years: ``'1961_1990', '1981_2010', 'rcp45_2025', 'rcp45_2055', 'rcp45_2085', 'rcp85_2025', 'rcp85_2055', 'rcp85_2085'``.
-If you are using difference variables and/or years, you will need to edit the script, which is located at ``source/seedsource/management/commands/populate_services.py``.
+If you are using different variables and/or years, you will need to edit the script, which is located at ``source/seedsource/management/commands/populate_climate_data.py``.

 Region Boundary Data
 --------------------